puneetbedi10/PONG-in-SFML/README.md

 The file I just uploaded includes code for Pong in SFML.
 It has 2 classes.
-On ething I was wondering is to make the ball bouncing at angles properly.
+One thing I was wondering was about making the ball bouncing at angles properly.
 Please let me know if you have an idea for this.